samimahamoed/awesome_game_shop/README.md

 ## Risk Assessment
 For risk analysis it’s useful to identify the components that are most vulnerable for each threat category.
 For our application the major components are user authentication, payment integration and object ownership.
 Each component has its own threats which should be tested when developing the application.

-# 6 - Final Submission Notes:
+# 6 - Project current state:

 ## 6-1 What Has Been Done and How Well?
 ### Authentication